 Journals in the rankings are numbered from 1 to N, depending on the ranking option selected with no repeated ranks for ties (ties are then ranked alphabetically).
 Ranking options include citations, papers, citations per paper, and journal.
 The citations per paper ranking normalizes to some degree for journal size.

 Link to in-cites

 On the rankings page, you can link to the relevant section in in-cites for any editorial commentary pertaining to a journal, if available.

 Time series graphs

 Clicking the Graph icon brings up a display of time series graphs for citations, papers, and citations per paper.
 The time series is specific to the journal selected (or All Fields).
 The series is defined as a set of overlapping five year periods.
 For example, the period 1999 - 2003 counts papers in the database years from 1999 through 2003 and cumulates citations to these papers from all citing items from 1999 through 2003.
 Thus, each successive time period is defined by an identical five-year cited and a five-year citing time window to form the time series.

 Note that the current year contains year-to-date data with the data being updated every two to four months.

-Highly cited papers for country/territory (if available)
+Highly cited papers for journals (if available)

 Links from papers page